10 Most Instagrammable Places in Mexico City

 Admire a stunning Baroque palace

-Amongst the more unique features you’ll notice on the exterior are the windows and balconies.
+Among the more unique features you’ll notice on the exterior are the windows and balconies.
 They’re framed in carved in stone, and 2 sides of the building are also adorned with French porcelain crowns.
-You can see it all for yourself in the Centro district city centre.
+You can see it all for yourself in the Centro district downtown.

 Destination card image